 Aug.
 8 is a bittersweet day in National Hockey League history as the hockey world lost one of its greatest players on this date.
 There were also a pair of Hall of Famers born, including a legend in Montreal.

 Chicago Loses a Legend

-Stan Mikita, the Chicago Blackhawks all-time leading scorer, died at the age of 78, on Aug.
+Stan Mikita, the Chicago Blackhawks’ all-time leading scorer, died at 78 on Aug.
 8, 2018.
 His career was known for both longevity and innovation.
-He made his debut for the Blackhawks during the 1958-59 season and remained a fixture in their lineup until 1980.
+He debuted for the Blackhawks during the 1958-59 season and remained a fixture in their lineup until 1980.

-In fact, he won the Art Ross, Hart and Lady Bing Trophies in each of those seasons, they only player to ever accomplish that feat.
-The Lady Bing is given out each season to the most gentlemanly player and Mikita winning this award was quite the turnaround.
+In fact, he won the Art Ross, Hart and Lady Bing Trophies in each of those seasons, the only player ever to accomplish that feat.
+The Lady Bing is given out each season to the most gentlemanly player, and Mikita winning this award was quite the turnaround.
 He racked up 300 combined penalty minutes during 1963-64 and 1964-65 seasons.
-He cleaned up his act and only accrued 26 total penalty minutes during his two Lady Bing winning seasons.
+He cleaned up his act and only accrued 26 combined penalty minutes during his two Lady Bing winning seasons.